 A Set of Cards

 Many years ago I worked at a company that used a C library for evaluating poker hands.
 Never really understood how it worked; it used a lot of hard to read bit twiddling.
 A few years back I decided to see if I could come up with something similar in C#.
 I got something working but never did anything with it.
-I've now decided to dust off the code, update it to .NET 6.0 taking advantage of some new features on the way, and then make a Rust port to practice my Rust.
+I've now decided to dust off the code, update it to .NET 6.0 and take advantage of some new features on the way.

 Representing Cards in Code